spritsail/fivem/README.md

 - `NO_DEFAULT_CONFIG` - Optional.
 Set to any non-zero value to disable the default exec config.
 - `NO_LICENSE_KEY` - Optional.
 Set to any non-zero length value to disable specifying the license key in the environment.
 Useful if your license key is in a config file.
 - `NO_ONESYNC` - Optional.
 Set to any non-zero value to disable OneSync being added to the default configs.
+- `ENFORCE_GAME_BUILD` - Optional.
+Sets the game build to a non-default version number.